Video: HEAR Application Advice Video 2016

-The HEAR scheme is aimed at eligible students that have ability, motivation and the potential to succeed at 3rd level.
+The HEAR scheme is aimed at eligible students that have ability, motivation and the potential to succeed at Third Level.
 The purpose of the scheme is to broaden college access for students from under-represented sectors of society.

 What are the Key Benefits?

 - Entry into a broad range of courses on reduced CAO points

 - A wide range of post-entry supports for eligible students

 HEAR applicants are assessed under 6 headings or indicators:

 1. Income: Is your household income on or below the HEAR income threshold in the year prior to application?

 2. Medical/GP Visit Card: Does your family have a Medical card or a GP Visit card?

 3. Social welfare: Has your family received a means-tested social welfare payment from the DSP in the year before your application?

 4. Socio-economic Group: Do you belong to a group that is under-represented in Higher Education?